 The Department of Anthropology at the University of Washington was launched in the 1920s by Leslie Spier and Melville Jacobs.
 Both were students of Franz Boas, as was Erna Gunther who took the reins in 1929 and under whose lively leadership the department grew for a quarter of a century.

-Today, we are a large, and still lively, department that includes 35 faculty members and houses three academic subdisciplines into which our undergraduate and graduate programs are apportioned: archaeology, biocultural anthropology, and sociocultural anthropology.
+Today, we are a large, and still lively, department that includes 35 faculty members and houses three academic subdisciplines into which our undergraduate and graduate programs are apportioned: archaeology, biological anthropology, and sociocultural anthropology.
 In addition we offer a concurrent MPH/PhD program, and a specialization in medical anthropology and global health.

 While pursuing a wide range of theoretical and methodological approaches, we all work toward a common goal, namely to document and understand our many interconnected ways of being human in a world now inhabited by seven billion people speaking five thousand languages.